codl/forget/README.markdown

    Feel free to change these if you'd like.
 1. Run `docker-compose up` to start or `docker-compose up -d` to start in the background, and use `docker-compose down` to stop.
-1. If you have a reverse proxy on a docker network already, simply add the Docker network details to `docker-compose.yml` and Forget should be available at `http://forget:42157` in the Docker network.
-Otherwise, you'll need to add something like the following to bind the docker container to a port:
+1. If you have a reverse proxy on a Docker network already, simply add the Docker network details to `docker-compose.yml` and Forget should be available at `http://forget:42157` in the Docker network.
+Otherwise, you'll need to add something like the following to bind the Docker container to a port:
    ```
    services:
      forget: